-- Does Experience Affect a Travel Nurse Anesthetist Salary?
+- Does Experience Affect a Travel Nurse Anesthetist’s Salary?

 - Stipends That Can Increase Your CRNA Travel Nurse Salary

-- 5 Factors That Affect Travel Nurse Anesthetist Salary
+- 5 Factors That Can Affect Travel Nurse Anesthetist Salaries

 - Interested In a Traveling CRNA Position?
-Trusted Nurse Staffing Can Place You With an Assignment
+Trusted Nurse Staffing Can Place You in an Amazing Assignment

-Although nurse anesthetists make some of the highest wages in the industry, averaging at six figures a year for an entry-level position, travel Certified Registered Nurse Anesthetists (CRNA’s) can make even more than an average staff CRNA since they:
+Nurse anesthetists often make some of the highest wages in the industry — averaging six figures per year for an entry-level position — due to the specialized nature of the job and the specialized education required.
+But travel Certified Registered Nurse Anesthetists (CRNAs) can make even more than an average staff CRNA since they: